 24 May 1914

 Unfortunately i received your postcard on Monday, and today, after Sunday, I didn't have the opportunity to answer you, as you know with people who are interested in business, we discuss on Sundays.
 In short, last night Giuseppe (Daboit / Debois / Dubois?) came and I had him talk to the architect who built the new station.
 The architect has agreed to take care of you.
 Forty silver coins per diary, also the French company which has two-three Italian workers team pays the same.
-In short, I guarantee you a fixed place job, but when you get here, you can go wherever you want.
-But are you sure not to move around.
+To sum up, I guarantee you a fixed place job, but when you get here, you can go wherever you want.
+Do you still have the same opinion about staying there rather than going elsewhere?
 If you need anything, let me know.

 I greet your family and you.